Nudie Jeans: Business practices

 Nudie Jeans have prioritised sustainability and social responsibility in their business practices.
 The company switched to organic cotton in the 2010s and offers free repairs to customers.
 The company also recycles some old products.
 The company has a goal of being a fully transparent company.

 In 2024, Nudie Jeans repaired more than 68,000 pairs of jeans and collected close to 20,000 pre-owned pairs of jeans, going on to resell 3,500 as second-hand in its own store, with the remainder recycled into new products.

 The company's cotton is sourced from India, Turkey and Italy, and manufacturing primarily takes place in Italy.
 According to CEO Palle Stenberg, its garment workers are paid a living wage.
-It has stores in Sweden, Norway, the UK, Australia, Japan, Spain, Germany and Switzerland.
+It has stores in Sweden, Norway, the UK, Australia, New Zealand, Japan, Spain, Germany and Switzerland.

 Finances

 As of 2003, the company had 12 employees, revenue of 93 million Swedish kronor ($ million US dollars) and a net income of 13.6 million kronor ($ million US dollars).
 70% of revenue was generated outside of Sweden.
 In 2004, Nudie's net income increased by 70%.

 In 2019, Nudie Jeans increased its net revenue to 489.4 million SEK ($ million US dollars).
 In 2021, the number of global employees was 199 people.